Wildrose Party

 The Wildrose Party (legally Wildrose Political Association, formerly the Wildrose Alliance Political Association) was a conservative provincial political party in Alberta, Canada.
 The party was formed by the merger in early 2008 of the Alberta Alliance Party and the unregistered Wildrose Party of Alberta.
 The wild rose is Alberta's provincial flower.

-It contested the 2008 provincial election under the Wildrose Alliance banner, and was able to capture seven percent of the popular vote but failed to hold its single seat in the Legislative Assembly.
-Support for the party rose sharply in 2009 as voters grew increasingly frustrated with the Progressive Conservative (PC) government, resulting in a surprise win by outgoing leader Paul Hinman in an October by-election.
-In the fall of 2009 Danielle Smith was elected as leader and by December the Wildrose was leading provincial opinion polls ahead of both the governing PCs and the opposition Liberals.
+It contested the 2008 provincial election under the Wildrose Alliance banner, and received seven percent of the popular vote overall but failed to hold its single seat in the Legislative Assembly.
+Support for the party rose in 2009 when some voters were frustrated with the Progressive Conservative (PC) government.
+The party won a surprise win by outgoing leader Paul Hinman in an October by-election.
+In the fall of 2009 the party members elected Danielle Smith as leader, and by December the Wildrose was leading provincial opinion polls, ahead of both the governing PCs, the opposition Liberals and the other parties.
 Wildrose's caucus grew to four members in 2010, after two former PC members of the Legislative Assembly defected in January and an independent MLA joined the party in June of that year.

-In the 2012 election, the party failed to have the breakthrough predicted by most media pundits, many of whom predicted that it would become the government.
-However, it increased its vote and seat totals and became the official opposition.
+In the 2012 election, the party failed to have the breakthrough predicted by many media pundits, many of whom predicted that it would take a majority or plurality of seats in the Legislature and become the government.
+However, it increased its vote and seat totals.
+Securing the second-largest caucus in the Legislature, it was named the official opposition.

-In December 2014, nine Wildrose MLAs, including the leader, Danielle Smith, left the party to join the Progressive Conservative caucus under its recently-elected leader, Jim Prentice.
-All of the defectors to the PCs who sought re-election in the 2015 general election lost their seats by losing either the nomination process in their riding or the general election to the Wildrose challenger.
+In December 2014, nine Wildrose MLAs, including the leader, Danielle Smith, left the party to join the Progressive Conservative caucus under its recently elected leader, Jim Prentice.
+All of the defectors to the PCs who sought re-election in the 2015 general election lost their seats by not securing the Conservative nomination in their district or in the general election, to a Wildrose challenger.

 Effective February 3, 2015, the party's registered name was changed from Wildrose Alliance Party to Wildrose Party.

 On May 18, 2017, the leaders of the Wildrose and Progressive Conservative Association of Alberta announced a merger, which was ratified with 95% support of the membership of both parties in July 2017.
 The combined United Conservative Party held its inaugural leadership election on October 28, 2017.
 Due to previous legal restrictions that did not formally permit parties to merge or transfer their assets, the PC Party and Wildrose Party maintained a nominal existence and ran one candidate each in the 2019 election in order to prevent forfeiture of their assets.
 The UCP government later passed legislation allowing parties to merge, clearing the way for the Wildrose to formally dissolve on February 7, 2020.